Chart Color Schemes

 Greenwood is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest a modest increase for Greenwood, with an expected growth of 1,001 persons to reach 2041, reflecting an increase of 8.8% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
+Future population trends suggest a median increase for statistical areas analysed by AreaSearch.
+The Greenwood (WA) SA2 is expected to grow by approximately 1,000 persons to 2041, reflecting an overall increase of around 5.6% over the 17-year period.

 Frequently Asked Questions - Population